abhi6390/Eventify-Public/README.md

 # Eventify - One place for all your Events! 🎉

-Eventify is a comprehensive event management application designed to organize class-wise deadlines, assignments, and academic events for college students and faculty.
+What's cooler than Google Calender? 🤔 Eventify is a comprehensive event management application designed to organize class-wise deadlines, assignments, and academic events for college students and faculty.
 It offers a centralized platform for keeping track of important dates and ensures seamless communication through notifications and access controls.

 ## Features 📊